-Indicator 6.5.2 Availability of summary information on issues of concern to the public Indicator Statement(s) 35 - SFM Annual Report made available to the public (CI - 6.5.2) Element(s) 6.5 Information for Decision-Making Value(s) and Objective(s) Value 6.4: Decisions guiding forest management on the DFA are informed and respond to a wide range of social and cultural values Objective 6.5: The collective understanding of SFM by the forest industry and the public is increased.
-Background and Description This indicator recognizes the importance of keeping members of the public informed on forestry strategies being developed, planning occurring in their area and results from forest management activities.
+Indicator Statement(s) 29 - SFM Annual Report made available to the public (CI - 6.1.3) Target Annual Report made available to the public annually via the web.
+Basis for the Target Provides topical information to the local public as well as a worldwide audience.
+Includes a contact mechanism for those looking for additional information.
+Variance None Background and Description This indicator recognizes the importance of keeping members of the public informed on forestry strategies being developed, planning occurring in their area and results from forest management activities.
 Issues of concern brought forward by the public are part of the discussions occurring at public advisory group meetings and often work their way into a reporting requirement in the SFM Plan or an action in SFM monitoring reports.
 Annual reporting of the Plan's performance measures to the advisory group and to the broader public provides an open and transparent means of demonstrating how issues of concern are being managed.
 It provides the public with an opportunity to respond to results and associated actions outlined in the annual SFM Monitoring report and make recommendations for improvement.
 Members of the public can provide local knowledge that contributes to socially and environmentally responsible forest management.
 Strategy Canfor maintains an external website that makes the SFM monitoring report publicly available.
-Current Status External websites containing the annual SFM monitoring report have been maintained since 2001. http://www.sfmpgtsa.com http://www.canfor.com/responsibility/environmental/certification Forecast Qualitative Forecast: Increased public awareness and understanding of the SFM Plan and annual performance relative to the Plan's targets.
+Current Status External website containing the annual SFM monitoring report have been maintained since 2001. http://canfor.com/responsibility/forest-management/plans Forecast Qualitative Forecast: Increased public awareness and understanding of the SFM Plan and annual performance relative to the Plan's targets.
 A continuously improving SFM Plan that has openly informed included and responded to the public.
-Target Annual Report made available to the public annually via the web.
-Basis for the Target Provides topical information to the local public as well as a worldwide audience.
-Has a contact mechanism for those looking for additional information.
-Monitoring & Measurement Periodic Monitoring & Measurement Annual Report a yes/no answer as to whether the annual monitoring report was made publically available on an external website.
-Variance None
+Monitoring & Measurement Annual Report a yes/no answer as to whether the annual monitoring report was made publically available on an external website.